cabird/gpt_chrome_latex_ext/README.md

 # LaTeX Editor Assistant Chrome Extension

 A Chrome extension that provides AI-powered LaTeX editing assistance using Azure OpenAI or standard OpenAI API.
 Features include text selection from web pages, context management, accurate token counting, and support for multiple model configurations.

+The extension runs fully locally in your browser (except for API calls to the LLM).
+All settings, API keys, contexts, etc., are stored locally in your browser's extension storage and never leave your device.

 ![LaTeX Assistant Screenshot](screenshot.png)